 Highly Sensitive Women's Group

-This group will meet on Tuesdays at 5:30 starting weekly in June, 2018 in my Somerville, NJ office
+This group meets on Tuesdays at 5:30 in my Somerville, NJ office

 20% of women have the innate trait of high sensitivity.
 If you're a highly sensitive person (HSP), it does not mean that there's something wrong with you or that you're tragically flawed.